Best Small Bedroom gardening ideas

 9. Insects - Some insects eat plants.
 Others feed on the roots of plants.
 Either way, they can cause serious harm to your plants.
 So keep an eye out for bugs and remove them immediately.

-10. Waterlogged soil - The ground becomes saturated with water when it rains.
+10. Waterlogged soil – When it rains, the ground becomes saturated with water.
 This causes the soil to become compacted and unable to absorb moisture.
-If you notice excess water in your pots, move them to a shaded area where they'll receive more sunlight.
+If you notice excess water in your pots, move them to a shaded area where they’ll receive more sunlight.

-11. Root rot - Roots allow plants to absorb water and nutrients from the soil.
-If the roots of your plant are rotting, there isn't enough food available for the plant to use.
-It's important to keep your plants watered but don't let them sit in standing water.
+11. Root rot – Roots allow plants to absorb water and nutrients from the soil.
+If your plant’s roots are rotting, there isn’t enough food available for the plant to use.
+It’s important to keep your plants watered, but don’t let them sit in standing water.

-12. Drought - If you live in an arid climate, you know how difficult it can be to grow plants without adequate rainfall.
-So it might be due to drought conditions if you notice that you're having trouble growing your plants.
+12. Drought – If you live in an arid climate, you know how difficult it can be to grow plants without adequate rainfall.
+So, it might be due to drought conditions if you notice you’re having trouble growing your plants.

 13. Salt buildup - If you've ever noticed that your plants look droopy and tired, it might be because they're suffering from salt buildup.
 Salt builds up in the soil if hard water runs through your pipes.
 You should check your water supply to determine whether this is the case.

-14. Overcrowding - Crowded plants will not receive enough light and air.
-As a result, they'll struggle to grow properly.
-If you notice that some of your plants are struggling, it could be because they're overcrowded.
+14. Overcrowding – Crowded plants will not receive enough light and air.
+As a result, they’ll struggle to grow properly.
+If you notice that some of your plants are struggling, they could be overcrowded.

 About the Author